KatherineMichel/portfolio/doc/2024-recap.md

 DEFNA Contract meeting
 DEFNA Hotel Contract Committee

-DjangoCon US 2023 Recap was Django News Newsletter top link for months.
-Get stats- how long at the top and how many views

 March 3
 Featured in Django News Newsletter along with Drew's (and Jeff's?)
 Stats?